Shivasanthosh07/DAA-lab-practical/README.md

                     Imagine you arrange your books by their height-from the shortest to the tallest.
 That is sorting.

 CONCLUSION: LEARNING OF SORTING ALGORITHMS

+Practical 2 DAA-
+SUMMARY OF PRACTICAL 2:
+In practical 2 we learn about Linear and Binary search algorithms Linear search checks each item one by one until it finds the required item or reaches the end of the list.
+Binary Search: Binary Search finds an item by checking the middle element first and then searching only the left or right half.It works only on a sorted list.